Almoravid dynasty: Poetry

+In the European portion of the Almoravid domain, poets such as Ibn Quzman produced popular zajal strophic poetry in vernacular Andalusi Arabic.
+In the Almoravid period, several Andalusi poets expressed contempt for the city of Seville, the European capital of the Almoravids.

 Military organization

 Abdallah ibn Yasin imposed very strict disciplinary measures on his forces for every breach of his laws.
 The Almoravids' first military leader, Yahya ibn Umar al-Lamtuni, gave them a good military organization.
 Their main force was infantry, armed with javelins in the front ranks and pikes behind, which formed into a phalanx, and was supported by camelmen and horsemen on the flanks.
 They also had a flag carrier at the front who guided the forces behind him; when the flag was upright, the combatants behind would stand and when it was turned down, they would sit.

 Al-Bakri reports that, while in combat, the Almoravids did not pursue those who fled in front of them.
 Their fighting was intense and they did not retreat when disadvantaged by an advancing opposing force; they preferred death over defeat.
 These characteristics were possibly unusual at the time.

 Legends

 After the death of El Cid, Christian chronicles reported a legend of a Turkish woman leading a band of 300 "Amazons", black female archers.
 This legend was possibly inspired by the ominous veils on the faces of the warriors and their dark skin colored blue by the indigo of their robes.